A4 Plus Privacy Statement

 1. What is the purpose of this privacy notice?

-This privacy notice aims to give you information on what personal data A4 Plus Limited collects from you, such as information that can identify you as a living individual (name, address, email, telephone number, bank details etc) and how we process it, collect it and how we use it in order for you to access and use our services.
+This privacy notice aims to give you information on what personal data A4 Plus Limited collects from you, such as information that can identify you as a living individual (name, address, contact details, bank details, details of your qualifications, skills, experience and employment history, information about current remuneration and benefit entitlement, details of any declared disabilities, information about your entitlement to work in the UK etc.) and how we process it, collect it and how we use it in order for you to access and use our services.

 This website is not intended for children and we do not knowingly collect data relating to children.